The Acid Spectrum in Hot Sauce: pH, Safety, and Flavor Choice

 Quick Scope

-Salamander uses three acids instead of one — that's the difference: citric acid for clean brightness, fresh lime juice for authentic citrus, and minimal vinegar for familiar tang. pH 3.7-3.9 safety while vegetables taste like vegetables, not preservation.
+Salamander uses three acids instead of one — that's the difference: isolated citric acid for clean brightness, fresh lime juice for authentic citrus, and minimal vinegar for familiar tang. pH 3.7-3.9 safety while vegetables taste like vegetables, not preservation.

 Pick up two hot sauces with identical pH levels—both 3.8, both perfectly safe—and taste them side by side.
 One screams vinegar.
 The other brightens with citrus.
 One tastes pickled.
 The other tastes alive.
 Same safety threshold.
 Completely different flavor.
 This is the acid spectrum: where science meets choice.